Brennall/ACKS_SRD/Chapter02.md

 | Prime Requisite: | STR and CON
 | :--------------- | :----
-| Requirements:    | STR 10, CON 10
+| Requirements:    | STR 11, CON 11
-| Hit Dice:        | 1d10
+| Hit Dice:        | 1d8
-| Maximum Level:   | 11
+| Maximum Level:   | 13
 | Age:             | 14 + 1d4

-Savage yet noble, brutal yet heroic, the Mok hails from the forested mountains of northern Kanahu.
-He resembles a massive human – standing two and a half meters high – covered with fur and possessing great might.
-Curiously enough, he is a mammal, like men and cats, but unlike any other creature in Kanahu.
-The reason beyond this lies in the breeding vats of the Visitors.
-Experimenting with human abductees, they triggered dormant genetic sequences in them, recalling many of their ancestral ape traits.
-The Visitors' goal in this case was to produce a strong foot-soldier and bodyguard to supplement their dwindling robot armies.
-Some Moks do serve in this function, but many others escaped into the mountains where they lead a primitive existence.

-Giantkin are widely feared and reviled after the war.
-Giantking bastards suffer a -2 penalty to the reactions, loyalty, and morale of humans and demi-humans they interact with.
+The last remnant of the Giantkin invasion, unloved and resented by those around them are the bastards left behind.
+The giantkin are massive specimens of humanity – standing seven feet tall and possessing great might.
+Given their origin giantkin are widely feared and reviled after the war.
+Giantkin bastards suffer a -2 penalty to the reactions, loyalty, and morale of humans and demi-humans they interact with.

 Giantkin Bastards are monstrously powerful combatants.
-At first level, a giantkin bastard hits an unarmored foe (AC 0) with an attack throw of 10+.
-Thereafter he advances in attack throws by one point every level of experience up until 9th level (i.e. he fights as a monster).
-He advances in saving throws as a normal fighter, by two points every three levels of experience.
-Like a fighter, a giantkin bastard increases his base damage roll from successful missile and melee attacks by +1 at 1st level and by an additional +1 at 3rd, 6th, and 9th level.
-He may also perform one cleave attack per each level of experience.

-A giantkin bastard, as his name suggests, is renowned for his **brutality**.
-An unarmed giantkin can perform the Wrestling, Knock Down, and Sunder special maneuvers (ACKS Chapter 6) at no attack penalty, representing great might and brutality in hand-to-hand combat (custom power, essentially doubled Combat Trickery for these three maneuvers, but with Knock Down and Sunder restricted to unarmed combat only.
-Furthermore, he possesses **bone-breaking strength**.
-The giantkin does 1d6-1 unarmed damage and may make two attacks per round.

-When the character reaches 5th level, these natural weapons become capable of harming creatures only harmed by magical weapons.
-He can also enter a **fighting fury** at will; while furious, the character gains a +2 bonus to damage rolls and becomes immune to fear.
-However, the character cannot retreat from combat.
-Once it has begun, a fighting fury cannot be ended until combat ends.
-Finally, he is skilled in **pugilism** and thus knows how to defend himself in a brawl even when not wearing armor.
-When unarmored, the giantkin enjoys a +1 bonus to his armor class on level 1, which grows to +2 when he reaches level 7.
+Enormously strong they get an extra +1 damage with melee weapons with another +1 at 5th and 9th level, +4 bonus to break things and similar feats of strength.
+With their great frame and stride, they can move 30' faster than normal and carry an extra 5 stone in weight.
+However there are drawbacks to this, with Armor costing double normal and weighing 25% more.
+With such endurance a giantkin is nearly tireless.
+He does not need to rest every 6 turns.
+He can force march for one day without penalty, plus one additional day for each point of Constitution bonus.
+Finally a thickened skin gives a bonus +1 AC, but slows down their response time which gives a -1 initiative.

+The bastard advances in attack throws by two points every three levels.
+The giantkin bastard can use an unrestricted selection of weapons and armor, and may fight in any style, including two weapons, weapons and shields, and two-handed weapons.
+The class gains +1 to damage rolls at level 1, and +1 every three levels thereafter.
+The Bastard may perform one cleave attack per level, this is in addition to the +1 damage earlier.

 At 9th level (Brutal Warlord), a giantkin bastard can build a **war camp** and attract fighters, both giantkin and human, with his sheer battle prowess.
 When he does so, up to 1d4+1x10 0th level human mercenaries and 1d6 giantkin bastards of 1st-3rd level will come to apply for jobs and training.
 If hired, they must be paid standard rates for mercenaries.
-Additional rules for castles are detailed in the ACKS
+Additional rules for castles are detailed in the ACKS **Campaign** chapter.
-**Campaign** chapter.

-Giantkin Bastard Proficiency List: Acrobatics, Alertness, Ambushing, Berserkergang, Blind Fighting, Climbing, Combat Reflexes, Command, Dungeon Bashing, Endurance, Gambling, Intimidation, Kin-Slaying (from the ACKS Player's Companion), Manual of Arms, Military Strategy, Performance, Precise Shooting, Running, Skirmishing, Survival, Swashbuckling, Tracking, Weapon Finesse, Weapon Focus.
+Giantkin Bastard Proficiency List: Acrobatics, Alertness, Ambushing, Berserkergang, Blind Fighting, Bribery, Climbing, Combat Reflexes, Combat Trickery (Force Back), Combat Trickery (Knockdown) Command, Dungeon Bashing, Gambling, Intimidation, Kin-Slaying, Manual of Arms, Military Strategy, Performance, Precise Shooting, Running, Skirmishing, Survival, Swashbuckling, Tracking, Unarmed Fighting, Weapon Finesse, Weapon Focus.

 |Template:           |Thug                                                                                                                                                 |
 |------------------- |---------------------------------------------------------------------------------------------------------------------------------------------------- |